dulingo

 cta

-Depending on where you reside, the cost of living might vary greatly.
-The average Cost of Living in California is around USD 1,340 without rent.
-However, the average rent in California ranges between USD 1700 and USD 3,500 and can vary according to a person’s budget and lifestyle.
+The average Cost of Living in California is around USD 2893 for a single person.
+It is 1.32 times more expensive than the average living cost in the United States.
+However, depending on where you reside, the cost of living might vary greatly.
+The average rent in California ranges between USD 1692 and USD 2005 and can vary according to a person’s budget and lifestyle.

+California is ranked as the 3rd most expensive state and holds the 9th position for the best place to live in the United States.
 The living expenses in California for a person depend on some essential factors, such as accommodation rent, meals and grocery prices, utility bills, recreation costs, local transport costs and a few others.
 Take an overview from the table below:

-Transportation USD 103
+Monthly Transportation USD 107

 Here we explain some of these categories so you can get a quick idea about the costs of living in California, please have a look at these updated expenses: